alexpira/ruxy/README.md

 - **add_request_headers**: (table or array) headers to be added to the request before forwarding it; **remove_request_headers** is processed first and to replace an header both must be used; *note*: in order to add the same header more than once an array containing tables with *header* and *value* properties can be used instead of a table... see examples
 - **remove_reply_headers**: (array of strings) same as **remove_request_headers** but applied to the response
 - **add_reply_headers**: (table or array) same as **add_request_headers** but applied to the response
-- **lua_request_script**: (string) path to a Lua script that will be invoked for every incoming request; in the script it will be possible to modify the request before it is passed on to the server
+- **request_lua_script**: (string) path to a Lua script that will be invoked for every incoming request; in the script it will be possible to modify the request before it is passed on to the server
-- **lua_request_load_body**: (boolean) set to *true* to enable lua script to read and modify the request payload; be aware that if this option is enabled ruxy will load and store in memory the whole request body disabling any kind of streaming and that can impact performance; defaults to *false*
+- **request_lua_load_body**: (boolean) set to *true* to enable lua script to read and modify the request payload; be aware that if this option is enabled ruxy will load and store in memory the whole request body disabling any kind of streaming and that can impact performance; defaults to *false*
+- **reply_lua_script**: (string) path to a Lua script that will be invoked before sending the response to client; in the script it will be possible to modify the response before it is returned
+- **reply_lua_load_body**: (boolean) set to *true* to enable lua script to read and modify the response payload; be aware that if this option is enabled ruxy will load and store in memory the whole body disabling any kind of streaming and that can impact performance; defaults to *false*

 **Note on logging**: log produced by ruxy will include the following strings: